Interstate 40: North Carolina

 In North Carolina, I-40 travels 420 mi.
 It enters the state as a winding mountain freeway through the Great Smoky Mountains, which frequently closes due to landslides and weather-related problems.
 It enters the state on a mostly north–south alignment, turning to a more east–west alignment upon merging with US 74 at the eastern terminus of the Great Smoky Mountains Expressway.
-From there, the highway passes through Asheville, Hickory, and Statesville before reaching the Piedmont Triad.
-Just east of the Triad City of Greensboro, North Carolina, it merges with I-85, and the two roads split again just west of the Research Triangle area, passing through Durham and Raleigh.
-From the Triangle to its eastern terminus in Wilmington, it once again takes a more north–south alignment.
+From there, the highway traverses inside Asheville, Hickory, and Statesville before reaching the Piedmont Triad.
+I-40 traverses into Winston-Salem and Greensboro, before merging with I-85 in the eastern outskirts of Greensboro.
+I-40 and I-85 run concurrent, before diverging from each other in the western outskirts of the Research Triangle, where I-85 heads northeast into central Durham, while I-40 heads southeast into Raleigh.
+From the Triangle to its eastern terminus in Wilmington, it once again traverses in the mostly north–south alignment.

 A standard distance sign existed near the start of the westbound section of I-40 in Wilmington that indicated the distance to Barstow, California, as 2554 mi.
 In 2009, NCDOT said it would not be replaced after frequent thefts.